 And for my fellow colleagues, I would say, “I really appreciate you”.

-- Submitted by Fadi Zaghmout - Marketing & Social Media Specialist
+- Submitted by Fadi Zaghmout, Digital Marketing and Social Media Specialist

 I joined wasl back in 2013 and things were very different then.
 We had a quiet environment and people knew exactly what they were supposed to do as we had specific guidelines on all procedures.
 I would say we were working in both a classic and a classy way.